 - One piece of photo identification issued by a Canadian government which includes the elector's name and current address

-One piece of identification authorized by the Chief Electoral Officer under the Election Act that establishes the elector's name and current address.
-The complete authorized list can be found online at http://www.municipalaffairs.alberta.ca/documents/ms/Voter_ID_Poster.pdf.
+One piece of identification authorized by the Chief Electoral Officer under the Election Act establishes the elector's name and current address.
+Click here for voter identification requirements for local elections.

-Attestation of Identity and Ordinary Residence for Tenant Elector - this form may be used by renters to prove residency for the purposes of voting at the election.
+The Attestation of Identity and Ordinary Residence for Tenant Elector Form may be used by renters to prove residency for the purposes of voting at the election.

 Mackenzie County is looking for Election Workers for the upcoming 2021 Municipal Election to assist at voting stations throughout the County.
 The following shifts will be available: